 On St Maarten, the use of styrofoam, plastic cups and cutlery, plastic straws and single use plastic bags is very systematic, widespread, accepted.
 They are handed out anywhere without discouragement or a fee.
 Barely any establishment provides biodegradable or reusable alternatives.

-The Nature Foundation is actively promoting the use of reusable and biodegradable products in the community, by means of social media, newspaper articles, flyers, establishment visits, workshops and school presentations.
+The Nature Foundation St Maarten is actively promoting the use of reusable and biodegradable products in the community, by means of social media, newspaper articles, flyers, establishment visits, workshops and school presentations.
 Through donations from the American University of the Caribbean School of Medicine and the Heineken Regatta, the Nature Foundation was able to start the Reduce and Reuse St Maarten project.

-The island St Maarten has major waste problems due to the poor state of the landfill, frequent toxic landfill fires, no waste separation nor management and no recycling.
+The island of St Maarten has major waste problems due to the poor state of the landfill, frequent toxic landfill fires, no waste separation nor management and no recycling.
 The landfill was close to its maximum capacity in 2008, but is still continued to be used.
 The ineffective disposal of waste causes grave concerns on the island such as

 - health hazards,